glideapps/glide-code-utility/README.md

   -h, --help                                          display help for command

 Commands:
-  find-unused-packages [options] [directory]          Find unused packages in a project directory move-file-package <source-file> <target-directory>  Move a file to a package directory and update its exports barrel-export <package-dir> <source-paths...>       Generate a barrel export for a package help [command]                                      display help for command
+  find-unused-packages [options] [directory]                      Find unused packages in a project directory move-file-package <source-file> <target-directory>              Move a file to a package directory and update its
+                                                                  exports
+  barrel-export <package-dir> <source-paths...>                   Generate a barrel export for a package rewrite-imports <name> <from-path> <to-path> <source-paths...>  Rewrite import paths in a project help [command]                                                  display help for command
 ```

 ## find-unused-packages